theo-armour/agenda/2-family/alix-paine.md

 * https://en.wikipedia.org/wiki/Progressive_supranuclear_palsy

+## 2025-06-11

+So what am I going to write about tonight?
+I have already written to Phyllis.
+She is the lady who was married to one of my St. Paul's classmates.
+Peer Wedvick who died a few weeks ago.
+I've never met her, but they lived in Palo Alto.
+I got involved, so I've been sending her messages every evening for the past few weeks.
+She's grieving hard, and it's nobody else, and is like so many old people worried about money.
+Yes, she would like a handout from me.
+No, I will never give her one.

+So I've never met this person.
+Never even talked to her over the phone.
+But what I'm liking is that I get to write about something that's on my brain.

+And, particularly, that made me think about doing the same communication thing with you, writing about something that's on my brain.

+And of course, I've just discovered the thing I'm going to write about is alcohol.
+No, I'm not.
+That's too complicated.

+I can just say "goodnight" and that's enough?

+Actually, the real thing is that I'm involved with the whole complicated AI thing, and it's blasting my brain, and I'm not sure what to do about it.

+ox ox

+Theo

 ## 2025-06-10

 One of the things I find fascinating is that I can look back on my day and find multiple points in the day that, if I think about it, I could write for pages and pages about it.